turkeryilmaz/openairinterface5g/tools/profiling/README.md

   role states, anchors, exits, manifests, and paired completeness.
 - `observer_effect_summary.csv`: repeated-run process outcomes relative to `disabled`, and per-run event medians relative to `in-process`.
+- `analysis_inputs.csv`: discovered run identities plus presence and SHA-256
+  of each input `archive_manifest.csv`.
+- `analysis_provenance.csv`: the raw argument vector, parsed input arguments, event filter, output profile/destination, working directory, Python identity, and SHA-256/path for the analyzer and directly affecting clock, deadline, report, and archive-integrity modules.
+These rows are captured immediately after argument validation, before profile discovery and the long event pass.
+- `analysis_manifest.csv`: every generated or intentionally omitted analysis artifact, with generated data-row count, size, and SHA-256.
+The manifest explicitly excludes its own digest to avoid self-reference.

+The destination must not already exist.
+Output is written to a sibling partial directory, each CSV is flushed and synchronized, and the directory is renamed atomically only after complete generation and provenance.
+A failure before rename returns nonzero and leaves the partial directory with `ANALYSIS_INCOMPLETE.txt` labeled `publication_state=unpublished_partial`; the requested destination is absent.
+After rename, the parent directory is also synchronized.
+If that final synchronization fails, analysis still returns nonzero and the visible requested destination is explicitly marked `publication_state=published_incomplete`.
+If even that final marker cannot be persisted, the analyzer makes a best-effort atomic rollback to the partial name and marks it there.
+Full and publication analyses preserve the same retained canonical summary values and ordering.

 It accepts Phase 1/schema-1 and schema-2 archives.
 Schema-1 rows are reported with unknown event kind, absolute slot, and CPU plus zero causal IDs, rather